Staging a Substance Abuse Intervention

-If you have a friend or family member who is addicted to drugs or alcohol, you know how difficult it can be for addicts to admit that they have a problem.
-Often, in fact, addicts must hit rock bottom and face some kind of relational or economic catastrophe before they will realize their need to get sober.
-Of course, it is far better for addicts if they get help and start healing before this happens.
-As someone who loves an addict, you can help that person by conducting a drug intervention.
+If you have a friend or family member who is addicted to drugs or alcohol, you know how difficult it can be for addiction sufferers to admit that they have a problem, no matter how obvious it is to everyone else.
+As someone who loves an addict, you can help that person by conducting a substance abuse intervention.

-Each drug intervention is unique, but there are common elements found in each.
+Each drug intervention is unique, but there are common elements found in most.
 They key components of an addiction intervention include: